|My Favourite Planet > English > People > |

 5. Charax's genealogy

-In this case, the author can take no responsibility for errors in the above sketch of Charax's family tree, but, as ever, would love to hear from you if you have more information.
+In this case, the author can take no responsibility for errors in the above sketch of Charax's family tree, but, as ever, would love to hear from you if you have comments, criticism or more information.
 Please get in contact.

 6. Suffect consul